Chalk home page

 Querying

-Online data is used to receive information about a single entity.
+Online queries are used to receive information about a single entity.
 For example, you might be looking to compute the features of a credit model for a single user, or decide what products to suggest to a customer.
+Thus, online queries are designed to be as quick as possible - within milliseconds.
 You can use our API client to pull this information.

 Scheduling